indracollective/laravel-revisor/docs/publishing.md

 ## Automatic Publishing on Created/Updated

-If you would like to automatically publish records on creation/update you can make use of the `publishOnCreated` and `publishOnUpdated` methods.
+To automatically publish records on creation/update, you can make use of the `publishOnCreated` and `publishOnUpdated` methods.
 This can be useful in Admin Panels like FilamentPHP where you want to augment the default save behaviour without having to override the save method.